Xylitol is a popular sweetener that looks and tastes similar to sugar.

 Despite these natural origins, the production of xylitol involves a lengthy industrial process, and by the end, there is nothing that resembles the source material.

-For this reason, the term “natural” is perhaps questionable.
+For this reason, the term “natural” is perhaps somewhat questionable.

 The chemical formula for xylitol is CH2OH(CHOH)3CH2OH, and the image below shows the chemical structure of the compound.

 Xylitol has a white appearance and a crystalline structure similar to regular table sugar.

 It is somewhat similar to erythritol, another sugar alcohol found in various sweetening products.

 One gram of xylitol contains 2.4 calories and approximately 0.6 grams of carbohydrate (1).